brunodles/SlackUpload/README.md

 Slack authorization was made for web integrations, where each step leads the user to another URL.

-Well [here](https://api.slack.com/docs/oauth) you can read more about it, take a look, if you believe we can make it in some other way, please create a issue or a PR.
+Well [here](https://api.slack.com/docs/oauth) you can read more about it, take a look, if you believe we can make it in some other way, please create a issue or a PR, I do love to get the token automatically.

+I found a tool that works as a browser, a crawler, that installs emojis on slack, we can do the same using Java/Groovy.

 A interesting point, when you use a **test token** the slack post messages as **you**.